Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Simulation study

+This simulation study systematically investigates the performance of penalized Cox regression methods across a wide range of scenarios.
+For the covariate generation, we simulate from a multivariate normal distribution $X\sim N(0,\Sigma)$, where the covariance matrix $\Sigma$ varies according to three dependence scenarios: (1) Independent covariates: $\Sigma=\mathbb{I}_{nxp}$, (2) autoregressive correlation: $\Sigma_{i,j}=0.5^{|i-j|}$, as proposed by Tibshirani \cite{Tibshirani_1997} and (3) block dependence: $\Sigma_{i,j}=0.5\cdot\mathbb{I}(mod_{10}(i)=mod_{10}(j))$, following Freijeiro \textit{et al.} \cite{Freijeiro}.

+For each of the three covariate dependence structures described previously, we examine the following parameters: \begin{itemize} \item Number of covariates $p$: $p=150,600,4000.$ \item Number of non-zero coefficients $\varphi$: $\varphi=10,30,100$ \item Coefficient values: the options considered are all non-zero coefficients being equal to $0.5$ or all non-zero coefficients taking values ranging from $1$ to $10$. \item Right-censoring proportion $\theta$: the proportion of right-censoring data takes values $\theta = 0, 0.2, 0.4, 0.6, 0.8 $. \item Power $\gamma$: the adaptive weights obtained from each of the weight calculation procedures from Section \ref{weights} are powered to a parameter $\gamma$ that takes in the interval $[0.2, 2]$. \end{itemize}

+For each parameter combination, we generate data with a sample size of $400$ observations, split equally into training and testing sets of $200$ observations each.
+This training sample size reflects the dimensions expected in the case study presented in Section \ref{cstudy}.
+To ensure the stability of the results, we generate $100$ independent datasets for each scenario and report averaged performance metrics across these replications.

+The models evaluated include: \begin{itemize} \item Lasso: Cox regression with lasso penalty. \item Ridge: Cox regression with adaptive lasso penalty and ridge weights, $w_j^{ridge}$ as described in Equation \eqref{Ridge}. \item PCA: Cox regression with adaptive lasso penalty and PCA weights, $w_j^{PCA}$ as described in Equation \eqref{PCA}. \item Uni: Cox regression with adaptive lasso penalty and univariate weights, $w_j^{Uni}$ as described in Equation \eqref{Uni}. \item RSF: Cox regression with adaptive lasso penalty and weights computed with the importance index given by Random Survival Forests, $w_j^{RSF}$ as described in Equation \eqref{RSF}. \end{itemize}

-Once each model is fitted, the predicted risks are calculated on the test set.
-Then, for each case the following performance evaluation metrics are computed: \begin{itemize} \item True positive rate (TPR): proportion of correctly estimated coefficients different from zero. \item False positive rate (FPR): proportion of incorrectly estimated coefficients equal to zero. \item F1 score: precision measure calculated as $F1=\frac{TPR}{TPR+\frac{1}{2}(FPR+FNR)}$, with FNR being the false negative rate, the proportion of incorrectly estimated coefficients different from zero. \item Predicted risk: for each element on the test set, $\exp\left(\hat\beta^T X\right)\left(\exp\left(\beta^T X\right)\right)^{-1}$ is obtained, with $\hat\beta$ being the predicted coefficients. \item $\|\beta-\hat\beta\|_2,$ with $\hat\beta$ being the predicted coefficients. \end{itemize} Finally, the mean and the standard deviation are calculated for TPR, FPR, F1 score and $\|\beta-\hat\beta\|_2$ and the median of the predicted risks.
-Given the extensive simulation study described so far, this section is limited specifically to the cases with $4000$ covariates and $\varphi=30$ non-zero coefficients for different censoring proportions for all the three dependence scenarios already introduced.
-The results for the rest of the simulation scenarios are shown in the supplementary material.
+For each fitted model, the predicted risks are calculated on the test set.
+Then, the following performance evaluation metrics are computed: \begin{itemize} \item True positive rate (TPR): proportion of correctly identified non-zero coefficients. \item False positive rate (FPR): proportion of incorrectly identified zero coefficients. \item F1 score: $F1=\frac{TP}{TP+\frac{1}{2}(FP+FN)}$, where FN is the false negative error, the number of incorrectly identified non-zero coefficients. \item Predicted risk: for each element on the test set, $\exp\left(\hat\beta^T X\right)\left(\exp\left(\beta^T X\right)\right)^{-1}$ \item Coefficient estimation error: $\|\beta-\hat\beta\|_2,$ \end{itemize}